ARJUNREDDYR2001/AIAnalystforStartupEvaluation/README.md

 ### 2. Document Discrepancy Detection

-This feature scans uploaded documents (like pitch decks and financial statements) to identify inconsistencies in key numbers and claims.
+This feature scans uploaded PDF documents (like pitch decks and financial statements) to identify inconsistencies in key numbers and claims.

 -   **Automated Scanning**: The AI reads through the provided text to find conflicting information.
 -   **Discrepancy Report**: Presents a clear report of any discrepancies found, including the conflicting source texts.